ksctl/enhancements/poc/ksctl-components/design-autoscaler.md

 > [!Note]
 > We need the latest cluster token to add a new VM to the existing cluster.
 > we can fetch the latest token by ssh into controlplane-0 and then use to join the Worker Plane.

+## Implementation

+> [!Note] Currently the logic is focused on upscaling the cluster under pressure.
+DownScaling will be handled in the next iteration.

+### Resource One
+- stores information of Pod pressure per node

+### Controller One
+- Watches for Pods Resources
+- Calculates the Pod Pressure
+- Writes the Pod pressure to Resource One

+#### Tests

+- [ ] Does it get triggered whenever pod resource Change ?
+- [ ] Does it calculate correct pod pressure values ?
+- [ ] Does it successfully write the updated pod pressures in Resource One ?
+- [ ] If Resource One gets deleted, does Controller One recreate it ?
+- [ ] Is the information correctly replicated by Controller One ?

+### Controller Two
+- Watches Resource One
+- Triggers the autoscaling logic if Pod pressure is above threshold value.

+#### Tests
+- [ ] Does it get triggered when Resource One changes ?
+- [ ] Does it trigger AutoScaler when Pod Pressure above threshold value ?
+- [ ] TODO

+### AutoScaler logic
+- Creates a new Node.
+- Adds the new Node to the Cluster

+#### Tests
+- [ ] Does it recieve messages from Controller Two ?
+- [ ] Does it succesfully create a new Node if needed ?
+- [ ] Does it successfully merge the new node into the cluster ?